5 Best Day Trips From London You Won’t Want to Miss

 Make sure to check out the Clifton Suspension Bridge.
 It’s an iconic symbol of the city and is a great photo op dating back to 1864.

-Also don’t miss seeing Cabot Tower.
-If you’re not afraid of small spaces, you can climb the narrow stairs to the top and get some awesome views of the city.
+Also, don’t miss seeing Cabot Tower.
+If you’re not afraid of small spaces, you can climb the narrow stairs to the top and get some awesome city views.

-Cabot Tower is located in Brandon Hill Park, which is a popular place with locals.
+Cabot Tower is located in Brandon Hill Park, a popular place with locals.
 My friends used to take me here when we just wanted to relax or when the weather was nice.

-If you’re lucky enough to be in Bristol during August, make sure to check out the Bristol International Balloon Fiesta.
+If you’re lucky enough to be in Bristol during August, check out the Bristol International Balloon Fiesta.
 Go at night when they set all the hot air balloons up and light them in tune with a soundtrack.

 They also have live music and food trucks.
 During the day, you can also take the kids for fun activities like fair rides and events where they can meet the balloonists.

-How to get there: if you’re not booking a tour, you can take a direct train from London to Bristol.
-It’s really easy and takes just over an hour and a half.
+if you’re not booking a tour, you can take a direct train from London to Bristol.
+It’s straightforward and takes just over an hour and a half.

 Some historians argue about exactly when it was built, but it’s said to be over 5,000 years old.
-Whether you book a tour from London or just go and see it on your own, you can visit the stone circle of monuments as well as some houses from the Neolithic period.
+Whether you book a tour from London or just go and see it alone, you can visit the stone circle of monuments and some houses from the Neolithic period.

-How to get there: Stonehenge is about two hours away from London when you drive.
+Stonehenge is about two hours away from London when you drive.
 If you don’t want to rent a car, you can take a train to Salisbury.
 From Salisbury, you will have about a 20-minute bus ride to Stonehenge.
-You can also book a tour from London where you will ride a private bus to the site.
+You can also book a tour from London, where you will ride a private bus to the site.

 A day trip from London to Cotswold is a must, especially for those who want to see old English towns and tour the English countryside.
-There are many towns to visit in Cotswolds, but the most popular cities are Bourton-on-the-Water and Burford.
+There are many towns to visit in the Cotswolds, but the most popular cities are Bourton-on-the-Water and Burford

 Bourton-on-the-Water has a river right in the center of the town with a beautiful bridge crossing over it.
-It’s also well known for Cotswold Perfumery which is a fragrance shop and museum combined into one.
+It’s also well known for Cotswold Perfumery, a fragrance shop and museum combined into one.

 Burford is famous for the medieval bridges that go through the town.
 It’s a great place to get pictures, especially at sunset, and worth strolling around.
 There isn’t much else to do in Burford unless you like antiques.